jschneider23/FullStackDemo/README.md

 ### What are the main features the web app demo?

 #### All Pages
-* **Optimized for desktop and laptop screens** but fully functional and accessible across all devices, screen sizes, and browsers (TODO: make sure to double check older IE)
+* **Optimized for desktop and laptop screens** but fully functional and accessible across all devices, screen sizes, and browsers
 * **Bootstrap CSS Styling** across all pages for minimal, modern, and aesthetic feel
 * **Card-Based Sectioning** allows for intuitive background coloring and clean sectioning of information
 * **Responsive Navbar** with hamburger button and dropdown menu for smaller screens